 Immunotherapy in cSCC

 UV radiation is the most significant risk factor for cutaneous squamous cell carcinoma (cSCC), which has one of the highest rates of somatic mutations.
 This high tumor mutational burden (TMB) leads to numerous neoantigens that can be recognized by the immune system, providing a strong biological rationale for the development of immunotherapies.
 Indeed, cSCC exhibits a high expression of Programmed Death-Ligand 1 (PD-L1), which interacts with Programmed Death-1 (PD-1) on T cells to inhibit the anti-tumor immune response, allowing cancer cells to evade immune detection (Figure).
-This mechanism underlies the rationale for using PD-1 inhibitors in cSCC treatment.1
+This mechanism underlies the rationale for using PD-1 inhibitors in cSCC treatment.1,2

 Figure.
 PD-L1 is overexpressed on tumor cells and antigen-presenting cells (APCs) in the tumor microenvironment and interacts with PD-1 on T cells.
-When PD-L1 binds to PD-1, PD-1 can recruit the tyrosine phosphatase SHP2, leading to the inactivation of CD28 and the T cell receptor (TCR) function and signaling pathways: PI3K/PIP3/Akt or RAS/MEK/ERK.
-This results in decreased CD8+ T cell proliferation, survival, and cytokine production.
+When PD-L1 binds to PD-1, PD-1 can recruit the tyrosine phosphatase SHP2, leading to the inactivation of CD28 and the T-cell receptor (TCR) function and signaling pathways: PI3K/PIP3/Akt or RAS/MEK/ERK.
+This results in decreased CD8+ T-cell proliferation, survival, and cytokine production.

 Cemiplimab’s efficacy was demonstrated in the phase II EMPOWER-CSCC 1 study.
-Patients with metastatic or locally advanced cSCC showed ORRs of 50.8% and 44.9%, respectively.
-The responses were durable, with the median duration of response not reached in metastatic cases and exceeding 41 months in locally advanced cases.6,7 Based on these results, the FDA approved cemiplimab for treating metastatic cSCC or locally advanced cSCC ineligible for surgery.
+Patients with metastatic or locally advanced cutaneous squamous cell carcinoma (CSCC) treated with weight-based or fixed-dose cemiplimab achieved an objective response rate of 47.2% among those with metastatic or locally advanced disease receiving weight-based or fixed-dose therapy (n = 193), and 44.8% among patients with newly enrolled metastatic or locally advanced CSCC receiving fixed-dose therapy (n = 165).
+At 42.5 months, the estimated 12-month duration of response was 88.3%, and median progression-free survival reached 26.0 months; in the newly enrolled cohort, both duration of response and PFS were not yet reached at 8.7 months.6,7 Based on these results the FDA approved cemiplimab for treating metastatic cSCC or locally advanced cSCC ineligible for surgery.
 Current NCCN guidelines reflect the efficacy and tolerability of systemic therapy for advanced cSCC, including in the neoadjuvant setting (Table 1).8

 Despite optimal loco-regional treatment, up to 30% of advanced cSCC patients experience recurrence and up to 5% progress to a stage where curative treatment is not possible.
 In advanced cases where surgery is borderline feasible, the risk of incomplete resection, disfigurement, and functional morbidity is high.
 This underscores the rationale for neoadjuvant anti-PD-1 therapy in advanced cSCC.3